Why is this medication prescribed?

 How should this medicine be used?

-Dronabinol comes as a capsule to take by mouth.
-When dronabinol is used to treat nausea and vomiting caused by chemotherapy, it is usually taken 1 to 3 hours before chemotherapy and then every 2 to 4 hours after chemotherapy, for a total of 4 to 6 doses a day.
-When dronabinol is used to increase appetite, it is usually taken 2 times a day, before lunch and supper, or once a day in the evening or at bedtime.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
+Dronabinol comes as a capsule and as a solution (liquid) to take by mouth.
+When dronabinol capsules and solution are used to treat nausea and vomiting caused by chemotherapy, it is usually taken 1 to 3 hours before chemotherapy and then every 2 to 4 hours after chemotherapy, for a total of 4 to 6 doses a day.
+The first dose of the solution is usually taken on an empty stomach at least 30 minutes before eating, but the following doses can be taken with or without food.
+When dronabinol capsules and solution are used to increase appetite, they are usually taken twice a day, about an hour before lunch and supper Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take dronabinol exactly as directed.

-Swallow the capsules whole; do not split, chew, or crush them.
+Swallow the capsules whole; do not chew or crush them.

 Your doctor will probably start you on a low dose of dronabinol and may gradually increase your dose.
 Your doctor may also decrease your dose if you experience side effects that do not go away after 1 to 3 days.
 Be sure to tell your doctor how you are feeling during your treatment with dronabinol.